veksh/terraform-provider-godaddy-dns/README.md

 It only manages DNS (no e.g. domain management) and aims to manage individual DNS resource records (not the whole domain), while preserving existent records and tolerating external modifications.

-## GoDaddy API access restrictions
+## GoDaddy API access restrictions and the end of active development for this provider

-Unfortunately, at the start of May 2024 GoDaddy suddenly decided to restrict access to their DNS management API.
-There were no announcements of this policy change and as of 2024.05.08 it is still not reflected in [developers' documentation](https://developer.godaddy.com/getstarted), but there are [many](https://www.reddit.com/r/godaddy/comments/1chs1j8/godaddy_access_denied_via_apicall/) [reports](https://www.reddit.com/r/godaddy/comments/1bl0f5r/am_i_the_only_one_who_cant_use_the_api/) of the same [problem](https://community.letsencrypt.org/t/getting-unauthorized-url-error-while-trying-to-get-cert-for-subdomains/217329) (i.e. getting an "Authenticated user is not allowed access" error while accessing DNS API with the valid keys).
-So for now the development of this provider is stopped.
+Unfortunately, at the start of May 2024 GoDaddy suddenly decided to restrict access to their DNS management API: all API calls started to fail with the cryptic error message ("Authenticated user is not allowed access").
+There were no official announcements or explanation for a while, but eventually they updated the [documentation page](https://developer.godaddy.com/getstarted#apiaccess) with the new requirements: DNS API access is now available only to accounts with 10 or more registered domains, or having an active Discount Domain Club Premier Membership plan.
+Currently I have neither, and so cannot use API for domain management or for integration testing.
+Thus, the active development of this provider is stopped: it will continue to work for eligible users until the API itself will change in incompatible way.
+According to the same document, this could happen ["at any time and for any reason without any prior notice or liability to you"](https://developer.godaddy.com/getstarted#apichange)), so caveat emptor.

 ## Usage